laravel/docs/validation.md

     Route::post('comment/{comment}');

-If the `authorize` method returns `false`, a HTTP response with a 403 status code will automatically be returned and your controller method will not execute.
+If the `authorize` method returns `false`, an HTTP response with a 403 status code will automatically be returned and your controller method will not execute.

 If you plan to have authorization logic in another part of your application, return `true` from the `authorize` method: